Cookies on this website

 The Radio Teleswitch Service switch-off: What you need to know

-By 30 June 2025, the Radio Teleswitch Service (RTS) will end as it is reaching the end of its operational life.
+From 30 June 2025, the Radio Teleswitch Service (RTS) will start to phase out as it is reaching the end of its operational life.
 RTS is also known as Dynamic Teleswitch Service (DTS).
-The switch off will affect energy customers that have an RTS meter in their home, and may mean that their heating and hot water supply stops functioning as normal.
+The switch-off will affect energy customers who have an RTS meter in their home, and may mean their heating and hot water supply stops functioning as normal.

-Don’t worry, if you have an RTS or DTS meter, you can upgrade to a smart meter.
+Don’t worry – if you have an RTS or DTS meter, you can upgrade to a smart meter.
 Smart meters are the only technical replacement for RTS meters because they can be programmed to deliver a similar service.
-Get in contact with your electricity supplier to find out when they can install your new meter.
+Contact your electricity supplier to find out when they can install your new meter.

 The Radio Teleswitch Service (RTS) uses a radio signal to tell some older electricity meters when to switch between peak and off-peak rates.
-There are just over 900,000 RTS meters in Great Britain.
 RTS is used for some traditional multi-rate meters and was designed to support those who use electricity for their heating and hot water.
 This may include those who use electric storage systems, panel heaters or immersion heaters in water tanks – some of which typically charge up overnight.

 The 2025 deadline

 RTS is an industry-wide service.
-All electricity suppliers are contacting impacted customers to offer them a smart meter upgrade before the RTS service ends on 30 June 2025.
+All electricity suppliers are contacting impacted customer to offer them a smart meter upgrade before the RTS service is phased out.
+Customers should continue to book replacement appointments as soon as possible, and should not worry if the appointment they have been given is for after 30 June.

 If you’re not sure whether you have an RTS meter, there are a few things you can look out for: